He's Bla-ack!: Plot

 Joe is bragging to the gang about his sexual exploits with Bonnie when Cleveland returns to Quahog and shows up at the Drunken Clam.
-Cleveland takes a round of somewhat good-natured ribbing over The Cleveland Show and its many faults, including the show's logo looking like a "purple penis"; the show (which has an African-American main cast) being written by white writers; the series having no clear target audience; Tim the Bear not being funny and having his voice actor replaced; and the show losing to Bob's Burgers in ratings.
+Cleveland takes a round of somewhat good-natured ribbing over The Cleveland Show and its many faults, including the show's logo looking like a "purple penis"; the ratings; the series having no clear target audience; Tim the Bear not being funny and having his voice actor replaced; and the show losing to Bob's Burgers in ratings.
 Peter then gives Cleveland some Family Guy DVDs to bring him up to speed on what happened during his absence, adding that unlike The Cleveland Show, the Family Guy DVDs contain jokes.
 During the theme song, Cleveland appears and ends up taking an embittered Mort's place in the chorus line.

 As Cleveland and Cleveland Jr. move back into their old house alongside Donna, Roberta, and Rallo, which had become vacant following the death of his ex-wife, Loretta, (Note: As depicted in The Cleveland Show episode "Gone With the Wind") Cleveland discovers it has been wrecked due to all of the past residents like Dan Aykroyd and Chevy Chase (Note: As depicted in "Spies Reminiscent of Us") and Ryan Reynolds, (Note: As depicted in "Stewie Goes for a Drive") and it having once been used as an orphanage.
 After getting things fixed, the Brown family proceeds with moving in, cleaning up and sorting things.
 Rallo tries to make friends with Stewie, but Stewie blows him off, calling him a ripoff of The Boondocks.
 Chris breaks a vase that belonged to Donna's great-grandmother over Rallo's head.
 As a result, he is spanked by Donna, which angers Lois, who confronts Donna.
 Donna accuses Lois of being a bad parent while Lois accuses her of being abusive for spanking her son.
 They refuse to have anything to do with each other, forbidding their husbands from socializing with each other as well, much to Peter and Cleveland's anger.